nemonik/hands-on-DevOps-gen2/README.md

 └── yay.yaml
 ```

-Each playbook is responsible for a unit of configuration. [ansible/files/](./ansible/files/) contains a number of files copied into the userspace to configure the [neovim](https://github.com/neovim/neovim) editor.
+Each playbook is responsible for a unit of configuration. [ansible/files/](./ansible/files/) contains a number of files copied into the user space to configure the [neovim](https://github.com/neovim/neovim) editor.

 It also possible to collect these tasks into a collection referred to as a `role`.
 This class presently doesn't make use of roles.